kreativ-anders/kirby-userkit/README.md

 Export Data | CSV & JSON
 Dedicated Role | Of course
 CSS | Nope
-Success Messages | Not yet
+Success Messages | Not yet.
+Best is to do it manually to adapt to **YOUR** way of working.

+## Why not use login with Google/Facebook/etc.?
+Short answer: Privacy!
+An individual solution like this keeps it simple and create a stronger bond between you and your visitors.

 ## Why an Add-On?
 IMHO a Plug-in does not make sense due to interoperability.